 By David E. Young

-Published in 2013 by Coastal Tides Press, this book is available from Amazon.com.
+Published in 2013 by Coastal Tides Press, this book is available through this site.
+Please contact the authors for details..

 "This is an intriguing hypothesis about the role of religious icons such as the Mouse Woman in spontaneous healing."